gritsenko/c3_spine_plugin/README.md

 ## Warning

-To use this add-on you must uncheck "Project/Advanced/Use worker" option:
+To use this add-on you must uncheck "Project/Advanced/Use worker" option.
+If this is a big concern, leave a comment in the github issues

 ![warn](docs/images/warn.jpg "Uncheck use worker")